pedro-r-dias/robout/README.md

 > Robust scaling for numeric data with outliers

-Welcome.
-This repository contains the code implementing a scaler preserving the outliers found in the unscaled data outliers also in the scaled data, but transforms them to an acceptable proximity in relation to the higher density region in the scaled distribution.
+Welcome!
+This repository contains the code implementing a scaler preserving the outliers found in the unscaled data.
+It does not discard any outliers, it transforms them to an acceptable proximity in relation to the higher density region in the scaled distribution.
-It does that by applying sigmoid transformation after data rescaling using the RobustScaler:
+It does that by applying sigmoid transformation after data rescaling using the [RobustScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.RobustScaler.html):
-$$(x-median)/(percentile(uppq)-percentile(lowq)$$
+>(x-median)/(percentile(uppq)-percentile(lowq)

 Thus, between *lowq* and *uppq* parameters, this scaling preserves linearity outsite it makes a non-linear transformation pushing the outliers to the linear region.
-Lastly if standardization==True, the data is centered and standard deviation is set to 1.
+Lastly if *standardization* parameter is set to **True**, the data is centered and standard deviation is forced to 1.

-Follows a small sample from the ./tests/testSample.csv file and a violin plot of the first 8 variables before scaling.
+Follows a small sample (first 5rows x 8cols) from the [testSample.csv](./tests/testSample.csv) file and a violin plot of the first 8 variables before scaling.

 | id                    |       time |    AA |   AB |   AC |    AD |       AE |   AF |   AG |    AH |
 |:----------------------|-----------:|------:|-----:|-----:|------:|---------:|-----:|-----:|------:|